nceglia/gseapynet/README.md

 ### Results ###

-1. Png with enriched pathways as nodes sized and colored by NES score.
-Edges show common genes.
+1. Png with enriched pathways as nodes with size and color by NES score.
+Edges show common genes and can be found in resulting csv output.

 ![](example/comp10.png "Network Result")